 In this topic, the Codis cluster consists of two Codis-Groups.
 Each Codis-Group runs in a master-replica architecture.
 The following figure shows the architecture of the cluster.

-- DTS uses resources of the source and destination databases during initial full data synchronization.
-This may increase the load of the database server.
-If the data volume is large or the specification is low, database services may become unavailable.
-Before you synchronize data, evaluate the performance of the source and destination databases.
+- DTS uses the resources of the source and destination databases during initial full data synchronization.
+This may increase the loads of the database servers.
+If you synchronize a large volume of data or the server specifications cannot meet your requirements, database services may become unavailable.
+Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.

 - If the

-- We recommend that you increase the value of the
+- To ensure the stability of data synchronization, we recommend that you increase the value of the repl-backlog-size parameter in the

 DTS_REDIS_TIMESTAMP_HEARTBEAT.
 This key is used to record the time when data is synchronized to ApsaraDB for Redis.